siddarthjha/ML/Factor Analysis/README.md

 * Factor 6 has none of the high loagings for any variable and is not easily interpretable.
 Its good if we take only five factors.

-**Factor analysis explores large dataset and finds interlinked associations.
+**"Factor analysis explores large dataset and finds interlinked associations.
 It reduces the observed variables into a few unobserved variables or identifies the groups of inter-related variables, which help the market researchers to compress the market situations and find the hidden relationship among consumer taste, preference, and cultural influence.
 Also, It helps in improve questionnaire in for future surveys.
-Factors make for more natural data interpretation.**
+Factors make for more natural data interpretation."**